ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Building a Combat Sports Store: My Journey with React, Vite, and Node.js - <a href="https://medium.com/@gurlekyunusemre2/building-a-combat-sports-store-my-journey-with-react-vite-and-node-js-363100d80043?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Implement a Login Form with Validation: Frontend/Fullstack(MERN) developers, Machine Coding Round… - <a href="https://medium.com/@ritambrayadav20/implement-a-login-form-with-validation-frontend-fullstack-mern-developers-machine-coding-round-b0ce44330fff?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yunus Emre Gürlek`**
+✍️ **posted by `Ritambrayadav`**

-<blockquote>As a Computer Engineering student and someone passionate about combat sports, I decided to combine my two worlds.
-I built a functional…
+<blockquote>Login forms are one of the most common features in any web application.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Building a Scalable React Project Architecture for Large Applications - <a href="https://medium.com/@pooja.1502/building-a-scalable-react-project-architecture-for-large-applications-3cca2c59c31e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Advanced: useState’in Arka Planı ve Bilinmeyenleri - <a href="https://medium.com/@caglarracar/react-temellerini-atal%C4%B1m-v1-1-usestate-componentlere-haf%C4%B1za-nas%C4%B1l-verilir-2d877c144547?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pooja Gandhakwala`**
+✍️ **posted by `CaglarAcar`**

-<blockquote>When React projects start, the structure usually looks simple.
+<blockquote>Sadece const [value, setValue] = useState() demekle yetinmeyelim; gelin bu işin mutfağına, Fiber Tree ve Memory Management tarafına…
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Ultimate Way to Convert Laravel PHP Translations into Frontend-Ready JSON - <a href="https://medium.com/@eramitgupta/the-ultimate-way-to-convert-laravel-php-translations-into-frontend-ready-json-7d7258485bcf?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Zero to 300+ Monthly Users: How I Revamped My Developer Portfolio - <a href="https://medium.com/@hemantprajapati7860/from-zero-to-300-monthly-users-how-i-revamped-my-developer-portfolio-493b87dd04ea?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Er Amit Gupta`**
+✍️ **posted by `Hemant prajapati`**

-<blockquote>If you are building a modern web app with Laravel and a JavaScript frontend (like Vue.js, React, or Svelte), you’ve definitely hit this…
+<blockquote>A deep dive into the architecture, SEO, and design decisions that turned my digital resume into an active lead generator
 Continue reading on Medium »</blockquote>

 <h3>4.
-MERN Stack Certification Training: Build a Powerful Career in Full Stack Development - <a href="https://medium.com/@richuemexo/mern-stack-certification-training-build-a-powerful-career-in-full-stack-development-a119f42bf24f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Refused to Pick a Map Provider.
+Here’s How We Made the Architecture Bulletproof. - <a href="https://medium.com/@inioluwaosibajo/i-refused-to-pick-a-map-provider-heres-how-we-made-the-architecture-bulletproof-e4bdd1f6c91f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Richuemexo`**
+✍️ **posted by `Inioluwaosibajo`**

-<blockquote>The demand for Full Stack Developers has increased rapidly as businesses continue to move toward modern web applications.
-One of the most…
+<blockquote>The follow-up to our single-variable proxy pattern: extracting geocoding into hooks, neutralizing race conditions, and dropping bundle…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Your React Native App Is Lying to You in Dev.
-Here’s What Breaks in Production.
-(Part 1: Crashes) - <a href="https://bobde-yagyesh.medium.com/your-react-native-app-is-lying-to-you-in-dev-heres-what-breaks-in-production-part-1-crashes-af6955cbc79b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React vs Blazor for Enterprise Apps: Which Framework Should Your Team Build With? - <a href="https://medium.com/@technijian/react-vs-blazor-for-enterprise-apps-which-framework-should-your-team-build-with-e55df187f1cb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yagyesh Bobde`**
+✍️ **posted by `Technijian`**

-<blockquote>There’s a specific type of pain that only React Native devs know.
+<blockquote>Enterprise software development in 2026 is moving faster than ever.
+Organizations are expected to deliver scalable, high-performance…
 Continue reading on Medium »</blockquote>

+<h3>6.
+The Ultimate Laravel + Inertia Localization Showdown: Why laravel-lang-sync-inertia Beats the… - <a href="https://medium.com/@eramitgupta/the-ultimate-laravel-inertia-localization-showdown-why-laravel-lang-sync-inertia-beats-the-f1b060accafb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Er Amit Gupta`**

+<blockquote>If you are building a multilingual application with Laravel and Inertia.js,
+Continue reading on Medium »</blockquote>

+<h3>7.
+Optimizing Performance in Large-Scale React Applications - <a href="https://medium.com/@prasadpp13293/optimizing-performance-in-large-scale-react-applications-1326e1ee3583?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `PRASAD PRAMOD PAWAR`**

+<blockquote>A Practical Guide for Frontend Engineers
+Continue reading on Medium »</blockquote>

+<h3>8.
+Debouncing in React: Optimize API Calls in Search Inputs - <a href="https://medium.com/@dipikagandash411/debouncing-in-react-optimize-api-calls-in-search-inputs-efaec561c31a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dipika_gandash`**

+<blockquote>When I was building a job search feature in my React application, I added a simple search bar where users could type keywords to find jobs.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Tailwind CSS v4 Is Here — And It Changes Everything - <a href="https://medium.com/@mahatohariom31/tailwind-css-v4-is-here-and-it-changes-everything-03709c6cb614?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Infrastructure Tax Killing Your SaaS Before Launch - <a href="https://medium.com/@ashnonx/the-infrastructure-tax-killing-your-saas-before-launch-ead51c31a35e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `hariom mahato`**
+✍️ **posted by `Ash N`**

-<blockquote>The utility-first framework just got its biggest upgrade ever.
-Here’s what you need to know.
+<blockquote>The excitement dies on day three.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Silent Regressions: The “Green” Pipeline That’s Killing Your Codebase - <a href="https://medium.com/@bgskinner3/silent-regressions-the-green-pipeline-thats-killing-your-codebase-92ed942f9102?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 16 Streaming: How to Make Your Pages Load Faster - <a href="https://medium.com/@sehouli.hamza/next-js-16-streaming-how-to-make-your-pages-load-faster-46d589ac70c2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Brennan Skinner`**
+✍️ **posted by `Hamza Sehouli`**

-<blockquote>Congratulations, your CI is green.
-You’ve merged a PR that technically didn't crash, but it silently increased your technical debt by 15%…
+<blockquote>People expect modern websites to load instantly.
+But in many of them, the page waits for all data and assets to load before showing…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Bridgerton-Inspired App: Social groups, Society letters, Reflections, Inspirations. - <a href="https://medium.com/ai-deep-dives-and-developments-in-computer-science/i-built-a-bridgerton-inspired-social-app-for-friend-groups-and-you-can-use-it-b0803c60ec05?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Real-Time Push Notification System with Socket.IO and Next.js - <a href="https://medium.com/@alifazmiruddin/building-a-real-time-push-notification-system-with-socket-io-and-next-js-98ae1227baae?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sravya`**
+✍️ **posted by `Azmir Uddin Alif`**

-<blockquote>What if your friend group had its very own chronicler of daily inspirations?
+<blockquote>Real-time notifications are essential for modern applications.
+Whether it’s a new message, system alert, or activity update, users expect…
-Continue reading on AI deep dives and developments in Computer Science »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-I Got Asked These Frontend Architecture Concepts in Almost Every Interview - <a href="https://ketan-chavan.medium.com/i-got-asked-these-frontend-architecture-concepts-in-almost-every-interview-5b2d0f4b6cc0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Zero to 300+ Monthly Users: How I Revamped My Developer Portfolio - <a href="https://medium.com/@hemantprajapati7860/from-zero-to-300-monthly-users-how-i-revamped-my-developer-portfolio-493b87dd04ea?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ketan Chavan`**
+✍️ **posted by `Hemant prajapati`**

-<blockquote>The interviewer leaned back, crossed his arms, and hit me with: “So when would you not use SSR?”
+<blockquote>A deep dive into the architecture, SEO, and design decisions that turned my digital resume into an active lead generator
 Continue reading on Medium »</blockquote>

 <h3>5.
-7 React Mistakes Killing Your App in 2026 (And the One-Line Fixes) - <a href="https://medium.com/engineering-playbook/7-react-mistakes-killing-your-app-in-2026-and-the-one-line-fixes-883c78fbe619?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Future of Headless (Part 2): A Practical Guide to Migrating Sitecore JSS SDK to the Content SDK - <a href="https://medium.com/@kalpesh-tandel/migrate-sitecore-jss-to-content-sdk-80ee1852998d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dev Yusuf Seyitoglu`**
+✍️ **posted by `Kalpesh Tandel`**

-<blockquote>You push to production.
-Everything green in staging.
-Users flood in.
-Then: blank screens, endless loading, or CPU spiking to 100%.
-React…
+<blockquote>A step-by-step developer guide to migrating from Sitecore JSS SDK to the modern Content SDK on XM Cloud using the Greenfield approach
-Continue reading on Engineering Playbook »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Migrate Design Systems Gracefully with Multiple Tailwind CSS Configs in Next.js - <a href="https://medium.com/@teamzorba4/migrate-design-systems-gracefully-with-multiple-tailwind-css-configs-in-next-js-f894f321fc31?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Content Security Policy (CSP) in Next.js and styled-components — The Complete Guide - <a href="https://medium.com/@kamil.witkowski0707/content-security-policy-csp-in-next-js-and-styled-components-the-complete-guide-0925d3dc1a7c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yacine Ouardi`**
+✍️ **posted by `Kamil Witkowski`**

-<blockquote>Migrating a design system in a live product is one of the riskiest things a frontend developer can face — especially when everything…
+<blockquote>Implementing a Content Security Policy (CSP) is one of the most effective ways to protect your application against XSS attacks.
+While this…
 Continue reading on Medium »</blockquote>

 <h3>7.
-How I Migrated a No-Code Mockup to Production Next.js in One Day - <a href="https://medium.com/@andy.a.g/how-i-migrated-a-no-code-mockup-to-production-next-js-in-one-day-429374b76a64?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Vibe-Coding to Production: How I Prototyped and Built a Custom Full-Stack Next.js 14 CMS with AI - <a href="https://medium.com/@ardhanwardhani/vibe-coding-to-production-how-i-prototyped-and-built-a-custom-full-stack-next-js-14-cms-with-ai-f29543ce0af7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Anugrah Wardhani`**

+<blockquote>In today’s web landscape, businesses often reflexively reach for heavy platforms like WordPress or expensive Headless CMS subscriptions…
+Continue reading on Medium »</blockquote>

+<h3>8.
+Next.js vs React: What’s the Difference and When Should You Use Each? - <a href="https://medium.com/@groottechnologies/next-js-vs-react-whats-the-difference-and-when-should-you-use-each-6634b40e22e2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Andy.G`**
+✍️ **posted by `Groot Technologies`**

-<blockquote>From Lovable prototype to production-ready SaaS in 24 hours — the strategy, the traps, and what I'd do differently
+<blockquote>Modern web development moves quickly.
+New frameworks appear often, but a few tools stand out.
+One of the biggest discussions today is…
 Continue reading on Medium »</blockquote>

 <br/>